pierre-vigier/Perl6-Math-Matrix/README.md

 [Boolean Properties](#methods)
 ------------------------------

-These are mathematical properties a matrix can have or not.
+These are mathematical properties, a given matrix has or not.
+Thus, the return value is a always of boolean type.
+Arguments, like in case of [is-diagonally-dominant](#boolean-properties), are only necessary when a method can tell you about a group of relatd closely properties.

 ### [is-square](#boolean-properties)